taernsietr/language_generator/README.md

 # language_generator
-a suite of functions / GUI application for generating conlang resources. primarily a Python study project

-- bugs
-fix apply_rules
-read_rules regex is not parsing correctly

-- improvements
-redo error checking stuff where it's more relevant improve weight handling (visually and functionally) try to avoid using global variables? (currently using with words_all_fixedlength and syl_all_frompattern) add default (None) value to parse_cats and parse_pats, and make all weights 1 if wgt == None

-- features
-GUI
-	random weights (button)
-	random inventories (button)
-	random patterns (button)

-functions
-	generator
-		generator unique word
-		generate random syllabic patterns
-		generate random phonetic inventory
-		generate pseudotext
-	single-word functions
-		anagrams [all, n-, rule-based]
-		analyze [size, letters, apparent pattern]
-		apply paradigm
-	extractor functions
-		inventory
-		pattern
-		rules

-separate syllable and word (sandhi) rules ruleSets (as an argument passed into apply_rules); extend into class in order to add conditions? pseudotranslation wordlists other output display methods another way to generate words where a list of category-based word patterns are generated add weights to word sizes
+(*language generator* is a placeholder name)

+a small library/application intended for generating [conlang](https://en.wikipedia.org/wiki/Constructed_language) - artificial language - resources, such as basic phonologies and word lists.

+started primarily as a Python study project, but gradually extended to include studies in other topics.

+## milestones

+- [x] basic library functionality (Python)
+- [ ] phonology generation
+- [ ] standalone app (currently: Python, tkinter)
+- [ ] web version (currently: React.js)

+## bugs
+- [ ] fix apply_rules
+- [ ] read_rules regex is not parsing correctly
+- [ ] currently, the tkinter GUI is broken

+## pending improvements
+- [ ] redo error checking stuff where it's more relevant
+- [ ] improve weight handling (visually and functionally)
+- [ ] remove code using global variables (currently using with words_all_fixedlength and syl_all_frompattern)
+- [ ] default weights to equiprobable if none are given
+- [ ] separate syllable and word (sandhi) rules
+- [ ] add weights to word sizes
+- [ ] ruleSets (as an argument passed into apply_rules); extend into class in order to add conditions?
+- [ ] another way to generate words where a list of category-based word patterns are generated
+- [ ] rework program to work based on multiple layers? (phonetic, phonemic, syntactic etc)
+- [ ] pretty formatted saved program settings
+- [ ] change saved program settings from xml to json

+### functions
+* single-word functions
+  * anagrams [all, n-, rule-based]
+    * analyze [size, letters, apparent pattern]
+    * apply paradigm
+  * extractor functions
+    * inventory
+    * pattern
+    * rules
+* other
+  * pseudotranslation wordlists (near 1:1 assignment, for visualization only)